Reviewed by Jackie Kloosterboer

 Portable chargers for your phone: These are readily available, and you can keep them charged and ready to go in the event of an emergency where you may not have access to power.
 It will give you peace of mind that you will be able to communicate with family or emergency personnel if necessary.

 Take a look at the supplies you have in your vehicle as well.
-In an earthquake, you may not be able to get home for a day or two.
+In an earthquake or any other disaster, you may not be able to get home for a day or two.
 There are also a lot of great options available for pre-packaged emergency kits, you can check the Red Cross for some examples.
 It is recommended to have one in your home, your car and your office.

 Once you’ve made your emergency kit, sit down with your family and come up with an emergency plan.
 Pick a meeting place for your family to regroup in case you have to evacuate.
 Pick a spot close to your home for sudden emergencies and one place outside of your neighbourhood in case you can’t all get home right away.
 Designate someone to pick up your children from school or daycare if you’re unable to.